microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ### SPICE Tree

 The Spatially Partitioned, Ideally Chunked Entity tree allows the logical tree to be chunked arbitrarily and then organizes those chunks within multiple trees of varying detail that allow efficient lookup of any chunk by path.
-The lookup algorithm is explained just below and demonstrates the approach at a high level.
+The lookup algorithm is explained below (see "Lookup Operations") and demonstrates the approach at a high level.

 Advantages: